fractal6/fractal6-ui.elm/CONTRIBUTING.md

 - docs: Documentation only changes

 Extra :
-- ui: A code change that affecta  visual components (size or position of button, with of something etc)
+- ui: A code change that affects visual components (size or position of button, with of something etc)
+- ux: A code change that affects interaction, usability or ergonomics.